sara-nl/htdpdocs/source/Pages/compute/prepare_workloads.rst

 Once you get a rough estimate of the resources above, you are set to go.
 Create your job script to request from the scheduler the estimated resources.

-In the current setup of Slurm on the HT-platform, we ask you to specify at least the following attributes:
+In the current setup of Slurm on Spider, we ask you to specify at least the following attributes:

 ================    ===================   =================